boxyhq/website/blog/2024-03-26-how-effortless-solutions-managed-multi-tiered-client-needs-with-boxyhq-sso.md

 ## In terms of business impact, how much time did it save Effortless Solutions?

 **Ahmed (Effortless Solutions):** Effortless Solutions experienced significant time savings by choosing BoxyHQ for their enterprise SSO implementation.
-While the document doesn't specify the exact number of hours or days saved, Ahmed Elkaffas, the founder, emphasized the rapid deployment capability of BoxyHQ as a critical factor in their decision-making process.
-He noted the expectation that the solution could be deployed within a matter of days, which was a key advantage over other potential solutions that might have taken months to implement.
+The expectation that the solution could be deployed within a matter of days was a key advantage over other potential solutions that might have taken months to implement.

 <FeaturedQuote personName="Ahmed Elkaffas" personRole="Founder - Effortless Solutions" pictureSrc="/images/success-stories/ahmed-effortless-solutions">
  We encountered a problem during testing on the development environment which we reported to BoxyHQ on Friday afternoon.
 On Monday, BoxyHQ had fixed and deployed a new version ready for us to test.
 We tested it, and it worked fantastically.